Frequently Asked Questions about Starting a Wildflower School

 What are Teacher Leader salaries?
 Do schools offer benefits?

 Wildflower strongly feels that Teacher Leaders should be well compensated for their important work.
 As the leader of your own school, you (in partnership with your co-head of school and your board of directors) manage your school’s budget and set your salary.
 Schools strive to offer salaries between the typical teacher salary and administrator salary for a geographic area.
 Wildflower provides budget templates as a starting point to help you design your school’s financial model.
+Actual salaries are correlated with meeting your enrollment targets and choices you make around facilities and staffing.
 Compensation and standard benefits are included in these templates, though Wildflower Teacher Leaders have the autonomy to adjust compensation and benefit offerings according to their own vision for their schools.
 The Wildflower Foundation has established (optional) partnerships to allow schools to access health, dental, and retirement savings benefits.